eagertolearn1/ML5G-PHY-beam-selection-/Readme.md

 The predicted Output will be saved in an excel sheet beam_test_pred.csv.
 This file will be placed at the same path where beam_test_model.py.

 ##### Details related to Test Data

+It is assumed that test data will be placed inside the \data_folder\baseline_data.

+So in the MAIN folder there is a sub-folder named data_folder (which is mentioned above).
+Inside these data_folder there will be a sub folder named baseline_data.
+Inside this all the data i.e. Cord,Lidar,Image corresponding to s010 will be placed in the subsequent sub folders.